Best Gaming PC Under $5000

-Budget - At the $5000 mark, you are close to the elites of custom PCs and are maybe one step away from having a liquid-cooled dream machine.
-There are no compromises on aesthetics, performance, or quality at this budget, I mean, two 2080 Ti's!
+At the $5000 mark, you are close to the elites of custom PCs and are maybe one step away from having a liquid-cooled dream machine.
+There are no compromises on aesthetics, performance, or quality at this budget!
 The bottom line is, for such a premium price, you can be sure to get the very best components out there.

 To back up the powerful components, we have gone with arguably one of the best motherboards currently available.
 This mobo will stay strong and give you the reassurance you need to push your system to its limits.
-To help boost the performance, we see 32GB of fast (3600MHz) RAM included, too, which goes a long way with Ryzen processors.
-Lastly, to finish off the build, we see a 1TB M.2 to give you all the speedy boot times you need.
+To help boost the performance, we see high capacity, fast RAM included, too, which goes a long way with Ryzen processors.
+Lastly, to finish off the build, we see a large 4.0 M.2 to give you all the speedy boot times you need.

 Our team has years of experience behind them, building PCs for a range of needs and budgets.
 All this knowledge, combined with hours of research, user feedback, and onsite benchmarking, is what goes into choosing the best components for our builds.